 Life span can be affected as a direct result of Cerebral Palsy, or by a function of the individual’s associated conditions – such as seizures and intellectual disabilities.

 The degree that impairment influences a person’s life is a significant component in life expectancy calculations.
 Severe impairment will diminish the life expectancy of a child more significantly than moderate or mild impairment.
 Higher levels of impairment can indicate a more serious underlying injury or condition – more significant brain damage, for instance.

-Severe cases of cerebral palsy can lead to early death in newborns, babies, infants, and toddlers.
+Severe cases of Cerebral Palsy can lead to early death in newborns, babies, infants, and toddlers.
 The more severe a condition, the more prone the child is to premature death.
 Of special concern for risk of premature death are children who experience severe spasticity, and children with quadriplegia or quadriparesis.
 Those born with jaundice are also at risk.
 Many cases of infant mortality are related to premature birth and very low birth weight.
-Studies are being performed to ascertain whether the brain damage lead to premature birth and low birth weight, or whether the reverse lead to the brain damage.
+Studies are being performed to ascertain whether the brain damage leads to premature birth and low birth weight, or whether the reverse leads to the brain damage.
 In these situations, though, the injury to the brain or other organs may be too great to sustain life.